Off-the-job Hours

 Work based learning and practical training

-This would include any new learning or training at work that is not part of the apprentice's day to day role.
-Examples include job shadowing, mentoring, industry visits, placement / secondment to other employers for training, work-based activities which demonstrate the development of new skills, training courses, conferences, workshops, etc. If your apprentice is using Onefile, we suggest that any work based learning is recorded in the learning journal rather than the timesheet, it should still be ticked as off-the-job so that the hours are counted towards their total OTJ, however the learning journal allows them to apply the relevant knowledge, skills and behaviours (KSBs) to their training activities so that they have evidence of this to refer back to when preparing for their End Point Assessment, and so they have evidence of how their OTJ has contributed towards the apprenticeship competencies.
+This would include any new learning or training at work that is not part of the apprentice's day-to-day role.
+Examples include job shadowing, mentoring, industry visits, placement/secondment to other employers for training, work-based activities demonstrating new skills development, training courses, conferences, workshops, etc. If your apprentice is using Onefile, we suggest that any work-based learning is recorded in the learning journal rather than the timesheet; it should still be ticked as off-the-job so that the hours are counted towards their total OTJ; however, the learning journal allows them to apply the relevant knowledge, skills and behaviours (KSBs) to their training activities so that they have evidence of this to refer back to when preparing for their End Point Assessment, and so they have evidence of how their OTJ has contributed towards the apprenticeship competencies.

 What would not be classed as OTJ training?